Information about this course:

 This refresher first aid course is also designed for Child Care & Early Learning Centre staff that have completed a HLTAID004 Provide an emergency first aid response in an education and care setting course within the last 12 months.
 It is recommended to be completed on a yearly basis by all educators and support staff working within an education and care setting.

-Emergency Medical Response provides Public First Aid Training in Northcote, Bendigo, Maryborough, Ballarat (use our calendar to book), One-to-One Training (Option 2), On-Site or In-Workplace Training (Options 3, 4 & 5) anywhere in Victoria or Tasmania and Specialised Upskill Training (Option 6) to suit your requirements.
+Emergency Medical Response provides Public First Aid Training in Northcote, Bendigo, Maryborough, Ballarat (use our First Aid Public Booking Calendar to book), One-to-One Training (Option 2), On-Site or In-Workplace Training (Options 3, 4 & 5) anywhere in Victoria or Tasmania and Specialised Upskill Training (Option 6) to suit your requirements.